 Creating The Hole

-The Clown from the Circus of Crime recently revealed that The Hole, a giant base underneath the anarchic country of Bagalia, was created during a fight between the Molecule Man and Atom-Smasher.
+The Clown from the Masters of Evil recently revealed that The Hole, a giant base underneath the anarchic country of Bagalia, was created during a fight between the Molecule Man and Atom-Smasher.
 It is unknown when this happened, and which of the three Atom-Smashers he was fighting.
 It stands to reason that this fight took place during his post-Cosmic Cube era, however, since during his original evil days, he tended to go from possession to possession, and we saw all his possible actions at that time.
 During Secret Wars I and II, he couldn't or wouldn't have gotten in such a fight.
 Only in his post-cube phase has he been just hanging out and with an unbalanced mindset.

 Early Period: Needing His Wand, and (Usually) Being Unable to Control Organic Molecules

 After he was exiled to another dimension by the Watcher, died, and resurrected himself through his self-made son, he was able to control organic and inorganic matter.
 After this "son" died and he later possessed the body of several individuals, from a young girl to Reed Richards, he was still able to control both organic and inorganic matter, although apparently not energy.
 For instance, he was able to change turn the girl's body into an adult female body, turn her mother into a doll, turn Iron Man into iron, turn the Thing to glass, and turn the Impossible Man into a block.
 He also stated several times that he could affect the bodies of the Fantastic Four directly (although various plot elements kept him from actually doing so).
 He was also able to animate a building, providing it with a sort of life.
-However he was at this time unable to directly affect the Invisible Woman's forcefield, stating that it was because it had no molecular structure (thus implying that he could not control energy).
+However he was at this time unable to directly affect the Invisible Woman's forcefield, stating that it was because it had no molecular structure.
 Also, strangely, in this period his transmutations are shown to be temporary: when he is rendered unconscious, the things he altered revert to their original form.
-This is not normally the case, but its occurance is an example of the vicissitudes of his powers.
+This is not normally the case, but its occurrence is an example of the vicissitudes of his powers.
 Another curious limitation on his powers at this time was that he was unable to fully control the Impossible Man's molecules; at first he was able to turn him into a block, but then the Impossible Man regained control of himself and said the Molecule Man could not control the Impossible Man's molecules.
 Soon after the Molecule Man was completely unable to affect the Impossible Man.

 However, the next time he appeared, when he was awoken by the Silver Surfer, he was once again only able to control inorganic matter.
 However, this power extended to things beyond "normal" matter, including the Silver Surfer's board, Thor's hammer Mjolnir, and Captain America's shield.